 Return to Player rate (RTP)

 This is the amount of a game’s stake money which will be returned to players in prizes.
-It is a long term average.
-This means that if thousands of players are playing a game, and the RTP for a game is 97%, then on average, for every £100 staked, £97 is returned in prizes, and £3 is retained by the casino / casino operator / house.
+It is a long-term average.
+This means that if thousands of players are playing a game, and the RTP for a game is 97%, then on average, for every 100 currency staked, 97 is returned in prizes, and 3 in your currency is retained by the casino/casino operator/house.
 The house ‘edge’ in this example (see above) is therefore 3%, as it is what remains after the RTP is deducted.

-This is a classic casino game found in both land based and on most online casinos.
+This is a classic casino game found in both land-based and most online casinos.
 Its precise rules can vary, but all feature a revolving numbered wheel.
 Players must predict where the ball will land as the wheel slows down.

 The ‘scatter’ is a special symbol found in online slots.
 Getting a winning sequence of these on your reels can trigger free spins.